mrparkers/terraform-provider-keycloak/docs/resources/keycloak_realm.md

 Map, can be used to add custom attributes to a realm.
 Or perhaps influence a certain attribute that is not supported in this terraform-provider

+### Attributes Reference

+In addition to the arguments listed above, the following computed attributes are exported:

+- `internal_id` - When importing realms created outside of this terraform provider, they could use generated arbitrary IDs for the technical realm id.
+Realms created by this provider always use the realm's name for its technical id.

 ### Import

 Realms can be imported using their name: